ISS-Security/project_sharing/descriptions/010_filestore_api.md

   - create one POST route to create a new resource, given json information about it (e.g., `POST /api/v1/[resources]`), where '[resources]' is the name of your particular resources: files/pictures, etc.)
   - create one GET route to return details of a specific resource (e.g., `GET /api/v1/[resources]/[ID].json`) to return jsonified resource with ID (metadata + data)
   - create one GET route to return an index of all resources (e.g., `GET /api/v1/[resources]` would return IDs of all resources as json)
+  - Create a helpful README.md with instructions on how to use your API, including all routes (keep this README up-to-date throughout the project)

 3. Identify security issues your application currently faces
   - Think about weaknesses in confidentiality, integrity, authentication, authorization, availability, non-repudiation